tanyasheru23/NLP_Python/README.md

 The repository contains the implementation of NLP models learned through LazyProgrammer's course on Udemy.
 <br>
-All the models covered in the course are included, and the code you will find here reflects my understanding and implementation.
+All the models covered in the course will be included(soon), and the code you will find here reflects my understanding and implementation.